Ante Starčević: Ideology

-Starčević was at first a proponent of the Illyrian movement, later he adopted ideological views from the French period such as Nationalism and Liberalism.
-He developed his personal, as well as Party ties around Croatian nationalism, liberalism in regards to freedom and liberties of peoples and nations, religious pluralism and Parliamentarian Monarchism.
+Starčević was at first a proponent of the Illyrian movement, later he adopted ideological views from the French period such as nationalism and liberalism.
+He developed his personal, as well as party ties around Croatian nationalism, liberalism in regards to freedom and liberties of peoples and nations, religious pluralism and parliamentary monarchism.
 He espoused the idea of a Greater Croatia that would spawn modern-day Croatia, Bosnia and Herzegovina, and Slovenia and viewed all South Slavs who inhabited the regions as Croats, regardless of their religion.
 For Starčević, Croatia included all the territory from the Alps in the north to Macedonia and the Bulgarian border to the south.
 The Bulgarians and Croats were the only South Slavic nations.